Buddhist Philosophy 10: Zen – Zhaozhou & The Blue Cliff Record

 This lecture covers the Tang dynasty Zen master Zhaozhou (778 – 897) and cases from the Zen koan collection The Blue Cliff Record (1125).
-Please read the final 30 koans (71 – 100), with commentary, of the Blue Cliff Record.
+Please read and contemplate the third batch of 8 koans (16-23), with commentary, of the Gateless Gate.

 Now that we have covered the central patriarchs and historical development of Chan Buddhism in Tang and Song China, including the canonization of koan (Chinese: gongan) literature by the House of Linji, we can turn to master Zhaozhou (pronounced “Zshaow-Zshow”, Japanese: Joshu, 778 – 897), my favorite Zen master and the most prominent figure in the koan collections.
 While Linji’s sermons are the central source of understanding the puzzling practice of interviews between masters and students, Linji does not appear often in the central koan cases that are the focus of study.
 Rather it is Zhaozhou, the very Daoist stand-up comedian, who gave the Zen tradition many of its favorite cases to study for centuries, far more than any other master.
 This is why we study Zhaozhou as the last of the Tang masters, even though he was a generation before Linji.
 Then we will look at cases of “Dharma combat” from the two central koan collections, the Blue Cliff Record (1125) and Gateless Gate (1228).